kedacore/keda-docs/content/docs/2.6/scalers/azure-app-insights.md

 - `activeDirectoryClientPassword` - Password of the Active Directory client password.
 - `metricFilter` - Further specify the metrics query using a filter.
 For example `cloud/roleName eq 'example`.
 (Optional)

-Some parameters can be provided using environmental variables, instead of setting them directly in metadata.
+Some parameters can be provided using environment variables, instead of setting them directly in metadata.
 Here is a list of parameters you can use to retrieve values from environment variables:

 - `activeDirectoryClientIdFromEnv` - Name of the environment variable that contains the Id of the Active Directory application.
 (Optional)
 - `activeDirectoryClientPasswordFromEnv` - Name of the environment variable that contains the Active Directory client password.
 (Optional)